Vongeofray/Hello-World/README.md

 1  1       Mark      Otto      @mdo
 2  2      Jacob  Thornton      @fat
 3  3      Larry  the Bird  @twitter

+3.)
+Scrape the weatherforecast from October 1-10 of Davao City, Cebu City and Manila City

 --------------------------------weatherforecast from October 1-10 of Cebu City------------------------------------------